M0ch0/gask/README.md

 1-2.
 Place the binary in your PATH

 1-3.
 Set up the configuration:
-   - Copy the `gask.conf` file to your home directory:
+   - Copy the `.gask.conf` file to your home directory:
      ```
-     cp gask.conf ~/.gask.conf
+     cp .gask.conf ~/.gask.conf
      ```
    - Edit `~/.gask.conf` and replace `your_google_api_key_here` with your actual Google AI Studio API key.